FoxelSA/srm-kernel/README.md

 ## Standard refinement modules<br />Kernel modules

 <p align="justify">
-The standardized refinement modules are the FOXEL data processing user front-end interface.
-They are each responsible of the processing of their task providing a standardized interface.
+The standard refinement modules are the FOXEL data processing user front-end interface.
+They are responsible of the processing of their task providing a standardized interface.
 </p>

 <p align="justify">